Lady Anne Palmer1

 George Douglas, 2nd Earl of Dunbarton was born circa April 1687.1 He was the son of Maj.-Gen. George Douglas, 1st Earl of Dunbarton and Anne Wheatley.1 He died after 7 January 1748/49, without issue.1

-George Douglas, 2nd Earl of Dunbarton succeeded to the title of 2nd Earl of Dunbarton on 20 March 1692.1
+He succeeded as the 2nd Earl of Dunbarton on 20 March 1692.1

 Citations